-B. Governance Implications
+2. Governance Implications

-Civil Contingency Arrangements were initiated in the Council's preliminary 'response' phase to the pandemic.
-Council strategies, resources, service provision and governance arrangements including risk management reporting cycles were appropriately flexed to accommodate.
-The initiation of the Council's Civil Contingency Arrangements in the preliminary 'response' phase to the coronavirus pandemic resulted in the suspension of established decision making structures and the delegation of powers to the Chief Executive.
-Similar provisions are normally actioned during the Council's annual recess but were put in place to ensure safe working protocols were maintained whilst operation decision making sustained.
-Alternative arrangements to ensure Elected Members were informed regarding the activity of the Council was put in place, via regular engagement between the Chief Executive and political Group Leaders and also via regular Technical Notes, including detailed fortnightly Elected Member Technical Note Service Updates.
-The Council and key quasi judicial meetings recommenced virtually in June 2020, followed by some further governance arrangements, including Committees, resuming in November
+Civil Contingency Arrangements were initiated in the Council's preliminary 'response' phase.
+Council strategies, resources, service provision and governance arrangements were appropriately flexed to accommodate.
+The Council continues to meet its obligations as a Category 1 civil contingencies responder with the decision being taken to suspend established decision making structures and delegate powers to the Chief Executive.
+Such provisions are normally actioned during the Council's annual recess but were put in place to ensure safe working protocols were maintained and operation decision making sustained.
+These temporary arrangements are required, given the unprecedented circumstances and will be reviewed as circumstances evolve.